-The Compliance Officer for AMB-EU operates independently of business management and provides regular reports to the AMB-EU Board in order to apprise the Directors of the efficacy of compliance arrangements in accordance with the Annual Compliance Plan.
+The Chief Compliance Officer operates from the Group's Head Office in Oldwick, New Jersey, USA.
+Compliance for the Netherlands office is handled by the AMB-EU Compliance Officer who operates independently of business management and provides regular reports to the AMB-EU Board in order to apprise the Directors of the efficacy of compliance arrangements in accordance with the Annual Compliance Plan.
 This includes, but is not limited to, providing updates on:

-- Compliance monitoring activity;

-- Any identified compliance issues;

-- Any regulatory interactions in the reporting period;

-- Changes to policies and procedures; and

-- Progress being made to deliver the Annual Compliance Plan.
+- Compliance monitoring activity conducted on a global and local basis where necessary; - Any identified compliance issues; - Any regulatory interactions in the reporting period; - Changes to policies and procedures; and - Progress being made to deliver the Annual Compliance Plan.